apache/flink/docs/apis/batch/libs/gelly.md

 #### Details
 An edge between a vertex's neighbors is a triangle.
 Counting edges between neighbors is equivalent to counting the number of triangles which include the vertex.
+The clustering coefficient score is the number of edges between neighbors divided by the number of potential edges between neighbors.

 See the [Triangle Enumeration](#triangle-enumeration) library method for a detailed explanation of triangle enumeration.